America Is Under Attack and the President Doesn't Care

 From that position of power, Trump has systematically attempted to shut down investigations of the foreign-espionage operation that operated on his behalf.
 He fired the director of the FBI to shut it down.
 His White House coordinated with the chairman of the House Intelligence Committee to misdirect the investigation.
 He mobilized the speaker of the House to thwart bipartisan investigations under broadly respected leadership.
 He has inspired, supported, and joined a national propaganda campaign against the Mueller investigation.

-And all the while, Trump has done nothing—literally nothing—to harden the nation’s voting systems against follow-on Russian operations.
+And all the while, Trump has done nothing—literally nothing—to harden the nation’s voting systems against follow-up Russian operations.
 On Sunday, he publicly repudiated his own national-security adviser for acknowledging at the Munich Security Conference the most incontrovertible basics of what happened in 2016.

 It’s worth thinking about what a patriotic president would have done in Trump’s situation.
 He would be leading the investigation himself.
 He would be scouring his own campaign—doing everything in his power to reassure the country that whatever the Russians may or may not have done, his government owed Putin nothing.
 He would have imposed penalties on Russia for their outrageous acts—rather than protecting Russia from penalties voted by Congress.
 Above all, he would be leading the demand for changes to election laws and practices, including holding Facebook to account for its negligence.